developmentseed/label-maker/examples/walkthrough-tensorflow-object-detection.md

 ```
 You will have 385 image tiles in your folder `vietnam_building_tf/tiles`You don't need to run `label-maker package` for this TensorFlow Object Detection task.

-Now, you are ready to set up Tensor Flow object detection API
+Now, you are ready to set up TensorFlow object detection API

 # Setup TensorFlow Object Detection API
 ### Install TensorFlow object detection: